djgish485/ballistic-ai/README.md

 ## Tips

-- **API Selection**:
+**API Selection**:
   - Claude 3.5 (Recommended): Ideal for complex tasks with 8192 token output.
   - GPT-4o: Faster with higher rate limits, suitable for simpler tasks.

-- **Diff button**
-  - Diff compares the AI output to existing files.
-  - Use it liberally to catch hallucinations and file truncations.
+**Diff button** compares the AI output to existing files.
+Use it liberally to catch hallucinations and truncations.

-- **Edit buttons**
-  - Not satisfied with the AI response?
-Hovering over your message shows a pencil icon to edit and provide clarification.
+**Edit buttons** Hovering over your messages shows a pencil icon to edit.
+Hovering over code blocks shows an edit button on top.

-  - To make changes to a the code returned by AI, hover over it to show an edit button on top.
-- Click "Tips >" underneath the input area to see helpful prompts for debugging and problem solving.
+**Tips button** underneath the input contains helpful prompts for debugging and problem solving.

-- For large projects, manage context size by editing context settings to only include relevant paths.
+Manage context size in large projects by editing context settings to only include relevant paths.

-- Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.
+Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.

 ## A New Paradigm

-- Ballistic was created entirely via prompting.
+Ballistic was created entirely via prompting.
 The .modification-prompts directory contains a log of the prompts used to create Ballistic.

 ## License